My resource is attached to a Private Network but has no IP address on the network

 Read our dedicated documentation about VPC migration for more information about how “old” Private Networks are migrated to the VPC, including DHCP activation.

 This may be because the resource was attached to the Private Network some time ago, before the product was integrated with IPAM.
 Therefore, no address is reserved with the IPAM for the resource on this Private Network.

 To fix this problem, detach your resource from the Private Network, and reattach it.

 Note that some manual configuration of the network interface is required for Elastic Metal servers.
 Follow the steps in our dedicated documentation.

 If you are running multiple virtual machines on an Elastic Metal server, our managed DHCP is not currently able to distribute IP addresses to your virtual machines.
-We recommend that you use the Public Gateway API or other devtools for Public Gateway, to make static DHCP reservations for your virtual machines on Elastic Metal.
+We recommend that you use the Public Gateway API or other developer tools for Public Gateway, to make static DHCP reservations for your virtual machines on Elastic Metal.